cpchalk/gpcheckx/README.md

 ./bin/gpcheckx -v -p f46 +rptz

-See the 'Add diagonals' section for a quicker way to do the above calculations for h93 and f46.
+See the 'Add diagonals' section for quicker ways to do the above calculations for h93 and f46.

 # Proving non-hyperbolicity.